Foxandxss/angular-tips/source/_posts/2014-03-01-introduction-to-unit-test-spies.markdown

     title: 'Title',
     body: 'Post'
   };
-  spyOn(rest, 'update').andCallThrough();
+  spyOn(rest, 'update').and.callThrough();
   post.accept(postToAccept);
   expect(rest.update).toHaveBeenCalledWith(postToAccept);
 });
 ```

 We start with the fake post we want to update and then we create the spy.
-What is that `anCallThrough`?
-Well, as you know, the real function is never called, but if you really need to spy it and also call it, you can do it with `andCallThrough`.
+What is that `and.callThrough`?
+Well, as you know, the real function is never called, but if you really need to spy it and also call it, you can do it with `and.callThrough`.
 To see this working, you can check how `rest.update` logs a message on the dev console.

-**Note**: There is no real reason to use `andCallThrough` here, I did it to show how it works.
+**Note**: There is no real reason to use `and.callThrough` here, I did it to show how it works.

 After that, we just call `post.accept` passing our fake post and then assert that `rest.update` was indeed called with fake post as a parameter.